Tarun-500/frontend_interview_prepration/JS_theorye_Questions.md

 console.log(i); // This will throw an error because 'i' is not defined outside the loop

+## 5) What is event Delegation?
+      Event Delegation is a JS technique where we attach a single event listener to a parent element instead of adding multiple event listeners to individual            child elements.

 ## 6) This keyword used in JS  -  this in JavaScript refers to the current object or context.

 const person = {